Rectal bleeding

 A diverticulum is a small pouch in the wall of the gut (intestines).
 Diverticula is the word used for more than one diverticulum.
 They can develop on any part of the gut but usually occur in the colon.
 Several diverticula may develop over time.

 A diverticulum may occasionally bleed and you may pass some blood via your anus.
 The bleeding is usually abrupt and painless.
 The bleeding is due to a burst blood vessel that can happen in the wall of a diverticulum and so the amount of blood loss can be heavy.
 Diverticula can cause other symptoms such as tummy pains and changes in your normal bowel habit.
-See the separate leaflet called Diverticula (Diverticulosis, Diverticular Disease, Diverticulitis) for details.

 Crohn's disease

 Crohn's disease is a condition which causes the gut to become inflamed.
 The disease flares up from time to time.
 Symptoms vary, depending on the part of the gut affected and how bad the condition is.
 Common symptoms include bloody diarrhoea, tummy (abdominal) pain and feeling unwell.
-See the separate leaflet called Crohn's Disease for details.
+See the separate leaflet called Crohn's disease for details.

 Ulcerative colitis and other forms of colitis

 Ulcerative colitis (UC) is a disease where inflammation develops in the colon and rectum.
 A common symptom when the disease flares up is diarrhoea mixed with blood.
 The blood comes from ulcers that develop on the lining of the inflamed gut.
 There are other rare causes of inflammation of the colon (colitis) or inflammation of the rectum (proctitis) that can cause rectal bleeding.
-See the separate leaflet called Ulcerative Colitis for details.
+See the separate leaflet called Ulcerative colitis for details.

 Polyps

 A bowel polyp is a small growth that sometimes forms on the inside lining of the colon or rectum.
 Most develop in older people.
 Polyps are non-cancerous (benign) and usually cause no problems.
 However, sometimes a polyp bleeds and sometimes a polyp can turn cancerous.
-See the separate leaflet called Bowel Polyps (Colonic Polyps) for details.
+See the separate leaflet called Bowel polyps (Colonic polyps) for details.

 Colon cancer

 Cancer of the colon and rectum are common cancers in older people.
 They sometimes affect younger people.
 Rectal bleeding is one symptom that may occur.
 Bleeding is often not visible (occult - see later) and other symptoms are often present before visible bleeding occurs.
 For example, weight loss, tiredness due to blood loss (anaemia), diarrhoea or constipation.
 Cancers of other parts of the gut higher up from the colon sometimes cause rectal bleeding but these are uncommon.
-See the separate leaflet called Colon, Rectal and Bowel Cancer for details.
+See the separate leaflet called Bowel cancer for details.

 Angiodysplasia